connectrpc/connectrpc.com/docs/governance/rfc/004-dart-implementation.md

 Dart runs on several platforms: Web, Android, and iOS to name a few.
 Most of the platforms have their own HTTP stack with varying levels of support for HTTP specs.
-It doesn't have a unified abstration and APIs for common HTTP constructs like headers and cancellation.
+It doesn't have a unified abstraction and APIs for common HTTP constructs like headers and cancellation.

 We have to create a minimal HTTP abstraction to support various platforms.
 We can then have concrete implementations using the following: